MQCOMP3310-2022/week01-starter-empty/README.md

-# week01-starter-empty
+# Week 01
-An empty repo to start
+An empty repo to start.